RoanOpperman/Daleen-s-Home-Bake/README.md

 # Deleen's Home Bake

 A simple online bakery store built with Node.js and vanilla JavaScript.
-It lists products, allows visitors to place orders and submit a contact form.
-Orders are stored in a JSON file.
+It lists products, allows visitors to place orders and send messages through a contact form.
+Orders and messages are stored in JSON files.

 ## Getting Started